Sculpture: Types

-A distinction exists between sculpture "in the round", free-standing sculpture such as statues, not attached except possibly at the base to any other surface, and the various types of relief, which are at least partly attached to a background surface.
+A distinction exists between sculpture "in the round"—free-standing sculpture such as statues, not attached, except possibly at the base, to any other surface—and the various types of relief, which are at least partly attached to a background surface.
 Relief is often classified by the degree of projection from the wall into low or bas-relief, high relief, and sometimes an intermediate mid-relief.
 Sunk-relief is a technique restricted to ancient Egypt.
-Relief is the usual sculptural medium for large figure groups and narrative subjects, which are difficult to accomplish in the round, and is the typical technique used both for architectural sculpture, which is attached to buildings, and for small-scale sculpture decorating other objects, as in much pottery, metalwork and jewellery.
-Relief sculpture may also decorate steles, upright slabs, usually of stone, often also containing inscriptions.
+Relief is the usual sculptural medium for large-figure groups and narrative subjects, which are difficult to accomplish in the round, and is the typical technique used both for architectural sculpture, which is attached to buildings, and for small-scale sculpture decorating other objects, as in much pottery, metalwork, and jewellery.
+Relief sculpture may also decorate steles—upright slabs, usually of stone, often also containing inscriptions.

-Another basic distinction is between subtractive carving techniques, which remove material from an existing block or lump, for example of stone or wood, and modelling techniques which shape or build up the work from the material.
-Techniques such as casting, stamping and moulding use an intermediate matrix containing the design to produce the work; many of these allow the production of several copies.
+Another basic distinction is between subtractive carving techniques, which remove material from an existing block or lump—such as stone or wood—and modelling techniques that shape or build up the work from the material.
+Techniques such as casting, stamping, and moulding use an intermediate matrix containing the design to produce the work; many of these allow the production of several copies.

-The term "sculpture" is often used mainly to describe large works, which are sometimes called monumental sculpture, meaning either or both of sculpture that is large, or that is attached to a building.
-But the term properly covers many types of small works in three dimensions using the same techniques, including coins and medals, hardstone carvings, a term for small carvings in stone that can take detailed work.
+The term "sculpture" is often used mainly to describe large works, which are sometimes called monumental sculpture, meaning either or both sculpture that is large or that is attached to a building.
+However, the term properly covers many types of small works in three dimensions using the same techniques, including coins and medals, and hardstone carvings, a term for small carvings in stone that can take detailed work.

-The very large or "colossal" statue has had an enduring appeal since antiquity; the largest on record at 182 m is the 2018 Indian Statue of Unity.
+The very large or "colossal" statue has had an enduring appeal since antiquity.
+The largest on record, at 182 m, is the 2018 Indian Statue of Unity.
 Another grand form of portrait sculpture is the equestrian statue of a rider on horse, which has become rare in recent decades.
 The smallest forms of life-size portrait sculpture are the "head", showing just that, or the bust, a representation of a person from the chest up.
-Small forms of sculpture include the figurine, normally a statue that is no more than 18 in tall, and for reliefs the plaquette, medal or coin.
+Small forms of sculpture include the figurine, normally a statue that is no more than 18 in tall, and for reliefs the plaquette, medal, or coin.

 Modern and contemporary art have added a number of non-traditional forms of sculpture, including sound sculpture, light sculpture, environmental art, environmental sculpture, street art sculpture, kinetic sculpture (involving aspects of physical motion), land art, and site-specific art.
 Sculpture is an important form of public art.
 A collection of sculpture in a garden setting can be called a sculpture garden.
-There is also a view that buildings are a type of sculpture, to quote Constantin Brâncuși "Architecture is inhabited sculpture."
+There is also a view that buildings are a type of sculpture, to quote Constantin Brâncuși: "Architecture is inhabited sculpture".